Group Handover for Drone Base Stations: Literature Overview and Related Works

 \subsection{Handover Management in LTE}

-There are two types of handover scenario in LTE, which differ according to the existing of the mobility management entity (MME) change \cite{LTEtoNR}.
-Inter-BS with intra-MME is denoted in this section step by step.
+There are two types of handover scenario in LTE {based on} the existing of the mobility management entity (MME) change \cite{LTEtoNR}.
+Inter-BS with intra-MME is {described} in this section step by step.
 The UE disconnects from serving BS (\textit{s-BS}) and connects to the target (\textit{t-BS}) without changing MME.
 The reason we choose this scenario is that the number of communications is less than in other scenarios.

 The handover steps are shown in Figure \ref{fig:ltehandoff}{; and also listed below.}

 \begin{enumerate} \item The UE measurement procedure is configured by the \textit{s-BS}. \item The UE sends a measurement report (MR) to the \textit{s-BS}. \item According to the report, the \textit{s-BS} makes a handover decision. \item The \textit{s-BS} sends a handover request to the the \textit{t-BS}. \item The \textit{t-BS} sends an acknowledgment to the \textit{s-BS} according to its resources. \item The \textit{t-BS} informs the UE for handover with necessary information. \item The UE attaches to the target cell. \item The \textit{t-BS} sends uplink allocation and timing information to the UE. \item The \textit{t-BS} informs the MME for UE cell change. \item MME informs the serving gateway (SGW) for UE. \item SGW updates the path for UE. \item MME informs the \textit{t-BS} for path update. \item The \textit{t-BS} informs the \textit{s-BS} for the completion of the handover. \end{enumerate}